josephm200/venivici/README.md

 Describe any challenges encountered while building the app.

 Getting API calls to work was a challenge.
 User text input worked instead of a button input, but in a future implementation I would hope to implement multiple ways to interact with the site and the data.
+Implementation of a ban list is also something I wish to add in the future.

 ## License